Canada, Québec: Lac Saint-Jean – the Blueberry Route Bike Tour

 If you drive: Meet in Quebec City.
 Reserve your own lodging there, or call us for help with that.
 We will pick you up or arrange a rendezvous point at about 09:30am on day two, and deduct the first night’s lodging cost.
 It is 800km from New York, and 800km from Toronto.
 You can also consider driving all the way to the start of cycling.
 You could stay at the Gite la Nymphe des Eaux, where we can meet you on day one, and to where you can finish your ride at the end.

 Finish in Quebec City mid-afternoon of day seven.

 If you have one day:

 Explore Quebec City.
 See the recommendation in the “Getting to the Start” section, and call us for more detail.
 There is good hiking and sightseeing, for example, within half an hour at the Chutes de Montmorency.
 For a nice day’s ride, consider cycling the perimeter of Ile d’Orleans, just north of Quebec City.
-The bridge to the island is not cyclist friendly, but the cycling on the other side is divine!

 If you have several days: